-3 L Hours per week 3 Hours 60 Marks 40 Marks 3
+Instruction 3 L Hours per week

+Duration of SEE 3 Hours

+SEE 60 Marks

+CIE 40 Marks

+Credits 3

 - 1. To provide knowledge about web pages design and development. - 2.
-To understand how the HTML, CSS and JavaScript components of Bootstrap work. - To explore the basic architecture of a React application and develop applications in agile mode.
-To gain the basics of frond-end and back-end application development using Nodejs. - 5.
+To understand how the HTML, CSS and JavaScript components of Bootstrap work. - 3.
+To explore the basic architecture of a React application and develop applications in agile mode. - 4.
+To gain the basics of frond-end and back-end application development using Nodeis. - 5.
 To understand the basics of MongoDB and its Data Model.